 Fact or Fiction?

 Augusta National and the Masters is long on lore.
-That’s to be expected for a tournament that’s been held, save for World War II, since 1934 at the same venue.
-Such familiarity, along with the mystical appeal of the club itself, has lent to a long list of tales—you know, the type where you tell a golf buddy, “You won’t believe this, but did you know Augusta National does this …”
+That’s to be expected for a tournament that’s been held, save for World War II, since 1934 at the same venue—including a fan-free November Masters in 2020 courtesy of the COVID-19 pandemic.
+Such familiarity, along with the mystical appeal of the club itself, has lent to a long list of tales—you know, the type where you tell a golf buddy, “You won’t believe it, but did you know Augusta National does this …”

 As with most telling of tales, the stories tend to grow a little longer over time.
 Or perhaps not.
 When you have a place as special as Augusta National, some stories—heck, most stories—tend to actually be true to some degree.
-Here are some of the most spoken-about myths that circulate regarding the Masters along with our own Snopes-like assessments of their veracity.
+Here are some of the most spoken-about myths that circulate regarding the Masters along with our own detective work to assess their veracity.

 The club lays ice on the azalea beds to help them bloom for the tournament